 Wait for another 7 to 8 weeks and apply the starter fertilizer again, followed by aeration.
 If you find any weed, remove it from the grass so it won’t take up essential nutrients meant for the grass.

 Should you leave grass clippings on new sod?

-If you're wondering whether you should leave grass clippings on new sod?
-The answer is, "yes."
-The grass clippings, when left in a lawn, turn into a natural fertilizer.
+If you’re wondering whether you should leave grass clippings on new sod?
+The answer is, “yes.”
+The grass clippings, when left on a lawn, turn into a natural fertilizer.

 This reduces the effort needed to clean up the clippings while also benefitting your lawn.
 After mowing, check the yard, and if you see any thick patch of clippings, just spread it nicely, so it doesn’t look out of place.

 You should only mow new sod once you have ensured that the roots have held firm in the ground.
-You can test it by gently pulling and see how it holds.
+You can test it by gently pulling and seeing how it holds.

-Adjust your mowing height and ensure that mower has sharp blades for a clean cut.
-If mowing in the chilly weather, you can lower the mowing height to 1.5" to 2" as it encourages growth.
+Adjust your mowing height and ensure that the mower has sharp blades for a clean cut.
+If mowing in the chilly weather, you can lower the mowing height to 1.5″ to 2″ as it encourages growth.

 Many people mistakenly believe that grass clipping results in thatch buildup, but that isn’t true.
 Thatch consists of grassroots and stems, whereas the clippings are the top layer of grass that biodegrades and provides nutrients to your existing turf.